1.5 Minute Read

 In the movie A Few Good Men, Colonel Jessep (Jack Nicholson) responds to Lieutenant Kaffee’s questioning saying, “You can’t handle the truth!”

 We’ve all heard that quote before.
 And while we may want to feel the indignation and righteousness that Lieutenant Kaffee does, I believe we stop short of the truth in our own lives.

-More often than we think, we don’t want truth.
-We are not as keen to being the hero as we think.
+More often than we think, we don’t want the truth.
+We are not as keen to be the hero as we think.
 We stop short and suppress what is real.
-Our God given conscious tells us what Paul said in Romans 1:25.
+Our God-given conscious tells us what Paul said in Romans 1:25.
 “They exchanged the truth about God for a lie and worshiped and served the creature rather than the Creator.”
 How is the depraved nature of your heart exchanging God’s truth for a lie?

 We think that if the truth were to seep into the fiber of our being, it would be too much for us to handle.
 Entering the promised land means leaving what is currently in your hand.
 The truth will cost us everything.

 In Miracles, C. S. Lewis describes the point at which we find truth in the Christian faith as a dynamic shift in our lives.